fpga-wiki/fpga-wiki.github.io/README.md

-# altera-wiki.github.io
+# fpga-wiki.github.io

-This is a place to share information or guideline on how to use Altera product.
+This is a place to share information or guideline on how to use Altera FPGA product.